spiritphyz/Dark-Blue-Redux/README.md

 - Click 'Save Votes' to record the tallies

 ## Tech Stack ##
-As a demonstration of a full-stack web app, this project allows voting on your favorite maps.
+As a demonstration of a full-stack web app, the site allows voting on your favorite maps.
 The votes are stored and persistently loaded from the server.

 The project is deployed on a [Linode](https://www.linode.com) Linux server ([CentOS 7](https://en.wikipedia.org/wiki/CentOS), a derivative of Red Hat Enterprise Linux.
 CentOS was chosen for stability over the cutting-edge yet brittle nature of the more common Ubuntu distribution).